 Planning Your Visit

-The Courage to Care experience is most effective for students if combined with prior preparation on key components of the program.
+The Courage to Care experience is most effective for students if combined with prior preparation about key components of the program.

 Relevant topics include: